Thursday, 19 July 2018

 Instead of turning up to the town, we crossed the canal and went to the highway, where we had seen a bar and a boulangerie as we trundled past in the bus yesterday.

-They were both open, although a sign in the boulangerie warned that it would be closed for congé – summer holidays – from next Monday, so we were lucky.
+They were both open, although a sign in the boulangerie warned that it would be closed for congé – summer holidays – from next Monday, so we felt very lucky.

 We only got one pastry each, as our researches from the bus window had revealed another bar and boulangerie at Flogny-la-Chapelle, about thirteen kilometres along the canal.

-In the shade from the trees on the opposite bank, we swung along easily, enjoying the novelty of being back on a canal.
+In the shade cast by the trees on the opposite bank, we swung along easily, enjoying the novelty of being back on a canal.

 The air was cool, the water was glassy and stripes of yellow sunlight lay across the path.